What Is Industrial Engineering?

 An industrial engineer may focus on coordinating personnel, materials and energy resources to reduce waste and improve efficiency.
 By tweaking one aspect of a production process, he or she can improve the manufacture of an entire product.
 Monetary and time investments are most often the focus of efficiency studies.
 Still other industrial engineers focus on plant design.
 Location of production facilities and transportation routes can have a profound effect on the effectiveness of industry.
 Incorporating technology, such as automated controls and information systems, into industry improves industrial processes.

 Believe it or not, the largest portion of industrial engineers doesn't work in the manufacturing of consumer goods.
-The manufacturing of aerospace products employs nearly four percent of industrial engineers, and the next largest industry, electronic component manufacturing, employs three percent.
+The manufacturing of aerospace products employs nearly four percent of industrial engineers, and the next largest industry, electronic component manufacturing, employs another four percent.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: